jasonjalufka/shuttle.me/README.md

 Shuttle.me

-- designed to make your day easier and keep you on time!
+ - A simple web application that estimates shuttle arrival times for Texas State Students using Mapquest's API

 Installation
 ------------

 Via source code / GitHub:

-    1) Create a virtualenv to and clone the repo to a directory in the environment
+    1) Create a virtualenv and clone the repo to a directory in the environment

     2) Inside the virtualenv, run these commands...